bkarw12/jpp2/README.md

 # Simple Programming Language Coded in Haskell (SPLCH)

+This project is based on an excercise from the *Programming languages and paradigms* course during my Informatics studies at the University of Warsaw.

 ### Functionality and documentation
 The output of these source files is an SPLCH interpreter.
 SPLCH is an imperative language with very basic features.
 The interpreter's input is a source file with SPLCH code.
 The interpreter then runs the program and outputs it's code.
 If the interpreter encounters and error, it is outputted to the standard error stream.